High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Investigation of limit cycles

 \subsubsection{Envelope of the surface temperature history}

 We first observe the envelope curves of $T_\surface$ for various time step values in Figure \ref{fig:limitcycle:enveloppes}.
-We see that all methods dampen out the oscillations when the time step is too big, except CKN which stabilises at a small oscillating amplitude.
+We see that all methods dampen out the oscillations when the time step is too large, except CKN which stabilises at a small oscillating amplitude.
 However, if we gradually decrease the time step, each method eventually produces a limit cycle.
 We see that ESDIRK-54A has the best behaviour in terms of reproducing the actual reference limit cycle.
-It generally seem that the higher the order of the method, the larger the time step can be while still resolving the limit cycle.
-An interesting behaviour is observed for the CKN method: though it is second-order accurate, it finds a relatively correct initial amplification with larger time steps than required by the fourth- and third-order methods.
-However it has the drawback that the solution diverges unless the time step is further reduced.
-A non-diverging solution with CKN is obtained with time steps for which all higher-order methods already provide better results.
-It seems that the lack of L-stability favours the initial destabilisation, but leads to the divergence of the solution.
-On the opposite, all L-stable methods dampen the oscillations when the time step is too big, and none of them diverges.
+It generally seems that the higher the order of the method, the larger the time step can be while still resolving the limit cycle.
+An interesting behaviour is observed for the CKN method: though it is second-order accurate, it finds a relatively correct initial amplification with larger time steps than required by the fourth- and third-order methods, as seen in Figures \ref{fig:limitcycle:value_amplification} and \ref{fig:limitcycle:convergence_amplification} where CKN is the first method to obtain a sensible initial amplification of the disturbance for $\Delta t>4\times 10^{-4}$ s, which is also confirmed visually in Figure \ref{fig:limitcycle:enveloppes}.
+On the opposite, all L-stable methods dampen the oscillations when the time step is too large, and none of them diverges.
+This can be understood by noting that, for the simple Dahlquist test equation $y'=\lambda y$, $\lambda \in \mathbb{C}$, L-stable schemes possess a bounded ``instability" zone (the complement of the domain of absolute stability in $\mathbb{C}$).
+In our case, the initial linear instability is linked to positive eigenvalues of our system Jacobian.
+If the time step is too large, the product of the time step times the eigenvalue can be outside of the instability zone, thus the instability is artificially damped by the time scheme.
+CKN has an unbounded instability domain (the whole half-plane $Re(\lambda)>0$), therefore this phenomenon does not occur and the instability can freely develop, even though its growth rate is poorly captured when the time step is too large, as we may observe in Figure \ref{fig:limitcycle:enveloppes:dt1em3}.

 Finally, we see that the first-order IE is not able to correctly reproduce the limit cycle, even with the smallest time step of $10^{-6}$ s.
 Using such a time step is already prohibitive, therefore lowering it further cannot be considered a viable solution to achieve an accurate result.
-Convergence results presented hereafter are obtained on the range $dt \in [10^{-5}, 10^{-1}]$ s, where IE never produces an initial amplification and established limit cycle, therefore its results are omitted for the sake of readability.
+Convergence results presented hereafter are obtained on the range $\Delta t \in [10^{-5}, 10^{-1}]$ s, where IE never produces an initial amplification and established limit cycle, therefore its results are omitted for the sake of readability.